QianhuiWan/MethylationArray_Placenta/README.md

 # MethylationArray_Placenta

-Identify potential mixed placenta samples (placenta samples mixed with other tissue types) by processing placental DNA methylation data from Infinium Human Methylation 450K/EPIC BeadChip.
+The scripts in this repository were used to identify potential mixed placenta samples (placenta samples mixed with other tissue types) by processing placental DNA methylation data from Infinium Human Methylation 450K/EPIC BeadChip.

 # For analysing placental outliers (potential mixed placenta samples), GEO data were used.

-I use the publically available data and 10 samples from our own study to find placental outliers (mixed placenta tissue samples) based on DNA methylation data.
+I use the publicly available data and 10 samples from our own study to find placental outliers (mixed placenta tissue samples) based on DNA methylation data.

 # Steps of processing